UK Engineering Courses

 Mechatronics Engineering... is an engineering discipline which deals with the convergence of electrical and mechanical systems.
 Such combined systems are known as electromechanical systems and have widespread adoption.
 Examples include automated manufacturing systems, heating, ventilation and air-conditioning systems and various subsystems of aircraft and automobiles.

 There are two types of engineering programmes offered at UK universities; B.Eng (Bachelor of Engineering) and M.Eng (Master of Engineering).

+A B.Eng is a standard 3-year degree in engineering.
+Those who complete a B.Eng have the appropriate training and experience to apply to become an Incorporated Engineer.
+However, for those wishing to become a Chartered Engineer, it is mandatory to follow degree studies with advanced study equivalent to the final year of an M.Eng programme.
+Some UK universities allow students to switch between the B.Eng and M.Eng during the early years of the course.
 An M.Eng degree is the university level qualification taken by students wishing to become Chartered Engineers.
 M.Eng courses take a minimum of 4 years, 5 years for those wishing to conduct one year's work experience.
-A B.Eng is a standard 3-year degree in engineering, with an option to spend an extra year in industry.
-Those who complete a B.Eng have the appropriate training and experience to apply to become an Incorporated Engineer.
-However, for those wishing to become a Chartered Engineers, it is mandatory to follow degree studies with advanced study equivalent to the final year of an M.Eng programme.
-Some UK universities allow students to switch between the B.Eng and M.Eng during the early years of the course.

 Where can I study Engineering in the UK?

-To learn more about some of the best Engineering universities in the UK, please find details on the top ten ranking engineering universities for each discipline in the Guardian 2019 University Guide below:
+To learn more about the best engineering courses in the UK, find details on the top ten ranking engineering universities for each discipline in the Guardian 2019 University Guide below:

-Do you need assistance in applying to Cambridge, Imperial College London or University College London?
-Check out our Oxbridge Service, which can fully prepare you in your application to some of the best universities in the world with intense interview practice and expert personal statement advice.
+Do you need assistance in applying to the Cambridge, Oxford, UCL or Imperial College London?
+The Oxbridge Service will fully prepare you in your application to some of the best universities in the world with intense interview practice and expert personal statement advice.